SS Athinai: Trial

-On April 1916 Fay, Scholz and Daeche faced trial in a United States district court.
+In April 1916 Fay, Scholz and Daeche faced trial in a United States district court.
 Assistant United States Attorney John C Knox led the prosecution.
 Witnesses told the trial that Fay had bought the explosives trinitrotoluol and potassium chlorate.
 The trial was shown dynamite that Fay had obtained, and a mechanical timing and detonating device that he had designed and made with parts including shafts, gear wheels, plungers, springs, firing pins and gun cartridges.

 The trial continued into May 1916.
 A model of the stern of a ship was shown to the court to show how Fay's device would be secured to the rudder post.
 The normal operation of the rudder would wind up the device's clockwork mechanism, and eventually detonate the TNT explosive charge.
 A United States Army Coast Artillery Corps lieutenant from Fort Wadsworth told the court that the device, if detonated, would blow the stern off a ship.

 Fay denied the artillery lieutenant's assessment.
 Fay claimed that his purpose was "humanitarian", he designed his device to disable a ship without sinking it, he had no intention of attacking a ship himself, and instead he hoped to sell his invention to the US Government for $500,000.

 Scholz implicated Fay as being the leader of the plot.
 Daeche denied knowing that Fay planned to bomb ships, and thought that Fay wanted to buy explosives legitimately on behalf of the German government.

 On 8 May 1916 the district court convicted Fay, Scholz and Daeche on two charges of "conspiring to destroy vehicles with intent to cause loss", but the jury "asked a strong plea of clemency for Paul Daeche".
 He was released on $25,000 bail to await sentencing.
 Fay declared that he intended to appeal against his conviction.
 His defense counsel claimed that the TNT had been planted on Fay.

 The court sentenced Fay to eight years' imprisonment, Scholz to four years and Daeche to two years.
 All three were to serve their sentences in the United States Penitentiary, Atlanta.